 Due to negative publicity in recent years, governing boards in the health care related professions are stepping up their oversight under the guise of consumer protection, especially where there is a suspicion of drug or alcohol abuse, improper prescribing, insurance fraud, or sexual misconduct.

-Board disciplinary proceedings (sometimes called "Accusations" or "Statements of Issues") are serious matters which can result in the denial or revocation of your license.
+Disciplinary proceedings (sometimes called "Accusations," "Notices of Disciplinary Charges," or "Statements of Issues") are serious matters which can result in the denial, suspension, or revocation of your license.
 Disciplinary hearings are conducted by Administrative Law Judges, and there are no juries.
 There are many procedural rules which must be followed in order for your evidence to be considered.
 While disciplinary proceedings often can be settled without going to hearing, an attorney experienced in board proceedings can help you present yourself in the best possible light, often resulting in a more favorable resolution than you might achieve in representing yourself.